Chapter 1. Installing RHEL for real time

 • EMC Powerpath

-• NVidia graphics
+• NVIDIA graphics

 • Advanced storage adapter configuration utilities from Qlogic

 Userspace tools built for Red Hat Enterprise Linux 10 for the stock kernel are fully compatible with RHEL for real-time.
-Some applications, due to the way they were designed, may behave in a way that does not favor the real time optimizations one would expect to experiment
+Some applications, due to the way they were designed, might behave in a way that does not favor the real time optimizations one would expect to experiment

 Red Hat logoGithubredditYoutubeTwitter